wp-plugins/wp-tiger/readme.txt

 == Installation ==

 Wp-tiger is very easy to install like any other wordpress plugin.
 No need to edit or modify anything here.

 1. Unzip the file 'wp-tiger.zip'.
-2. Upload the ' wp-tiger ' directory to '/wp-content/plugins/' directory using ftp client.
-       or upload and install wp-tiger.zip through plugin install wizard in wp admin panel.
+2. Upload the ' wp-tiger ' directory to '/wp-content/plugins/' directory using ftp client or upload and install wp-tiger.zip through plugin install wizard in wp admin panel.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. After activating, you will see an option for ‘wp-tiger’ in the admin menu (left navigation).